AndyYuen/simple-argo-example/README.md

 Click + NEW APP and enter the parameters as shown:
 ![Kustomize Argo CD parameters Part1](images/kustomize-argoCD-deploy-1.jpg "Kustomize Argo CD parameters Part1")
 ![Kustomize Argo CD parameters Part2](images/kustomize-argoCD-deploy-2.jpg "Kustomize Argo CD parameters Part2") For the Kustomize section, you do not need to enter anything.
-The required parameters are filled in automatically.
+The required parameters are filled in automatically to run my example application.
 ![Argo CD parameters Part2](images/kustomize-argoCD-deploy-3.jpg "Kustomize Argo CD parameters Part3") And you will see the application you just created:
-![Kustomize Argo CD Application](images/kustomize-application.jpg "Kustomize Argo CD Application") Clicking on the application, you will see the applicatin details.
+![Kustomize Argo CD Application](images/kustomize-application.jpg "Kustomize Argo CD Application") Click on the application to see the applicatin details.
 ![Kustomize Argo CD Application Details](images/kustomize-application-details.jpg "Kustomize Argo CD Application Details") Notice that all the pods have a green heart, meaning everything is OK.
-There are 4 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values are different from the dev environment in the Hel example earlier.
+There are 4 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values that are different from the dev environment in the Helm example earlier.

 # 4. Utility Shell Scripts
 Three utility shell scripts have been provided for your convenience.

 1. createArgoCDInstance.sh - this script creates an Argo CD instance in the namespace you specify.
 You must create an Argo CD instance in each namespace you want to deploy my example application in.
 <pre>
-Usage: ./createArgoCDInstance.sh namespace
+# Usage: ./createArgoCDInstance.sh namespace
+./createArgoCDInstance.sh kafka-sizing-prod
 </pre>

-2. processMysqlYaml.sh - creates and executes a temporary Helm chart to generate a mysql DeploymentConfig yaml file with a DeploymentConfig lifecycle post hook to initialise the database with a schema for use by the example application.
+2. processMysqlYaml.sh - creates and executes a temporary Helm chart to generate a mysql DeploymentConfig yaml file with a DeploymentConfig lifecycle post hook added to initialise the database with a schema for use by the example application.
 The shell script does not require any input parameter.
 It is intended that you redirect the output to a file.
 The mysql-init.yaml in the 'mysql' directory was generated using this shell script.
 <pre>
 ./processMysqlYaml.sh > ../kustom-kafka-sizing/mysql/mysql-init.yaml
 </pre>